How to buy OM Holdings shares

 OM Holdings share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while OM Holdings 's is 1.5135.
-This would suggest that OM Holdings 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while OM Holdings 's is 1.0531.
+This would suggest that OM Holdings 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 OM Holdings overview

-OM Holdings Limited, an investment holding company, engages in mining, smelting, trading, and marketing ores and ferroalloys.
+OM Holdings Limited, an investment holding company, engages in mining, smelting, trading, and marketing manganese ores and ferroalloys.
 The company operates through Mining, Smelting, and Marketing and Trading segments.
-It owns Bootu Creek manganese mine that is located in the Northern territory of Australia.
+It owns and operates Bootu Creek manganese ore mine that is located in the Northern territory of Australia.
 The company also provides manganese ferroalloys, ferrosilicon, and manganese sinter ore.
-In addition, it trades in manganese ore, manganese ferroalloys, ferrosilicon, and sinter ore.
-The company has operations in Australia, the People's Republic of China, Singapore, Malaysia, and Mauritius.
-OM Holdings Limited was founded in 1994 and is based in Singapore.
+In addition, it trades in manganese ore, manganese ferroalloys, ferrosilicon, sinter ore, chrome ore, and iron ore.
+The company has operations in the Asia Pacific, Europe, the Middle East, Africa, and internationally.
+OM Holdings Limited was founded in 1993 and is headquartered in Singapore.

 Frequently asked questions

 More guides on Finder